By Stephanie Oaks

 Homeschooling in a household with two working parents can be done, but makes for challenging days.
 Evaluating your situation each year (including calculating the costs of having a second parent work), and doing everything you can to cut back on expenses can lead to a much more peaceful and productive household.

 Creating balance in a homeschool requires vision and planning.
-Be intentional about setting aside time alone to think and dream and plan.
+One of the most important homeschooling tips is to be intentional about setting aside time alone to think and dream and plan.
 Your family will thank you for it.

 Stephanie Oaks lives in Ashland City, TN where she and her husband own and operate No. 9 Farms, an organic farm that specializes in berries, herbs, fruits and vegetables, and Christmas trees.
 Stephanie spends the remainder of her time homeschooling their two teenage children and teaching classes on organic gardening and healthy cooking.